HTML to Image / Command Line Reference

 -http-auth-password

 Set the HTTP authentication password.
+Required to access protected web pages or staging environments.

 Example: